 In that very moment, all your hopes and dreams, whatever optimism you had left, comes crashing down to a reality that crushes your soul.
 You’re not prepared for this… how can you be?
 Things aren’t supposed to be this way, this isn’t right, this isn’t fair.
 You’ve had defeats before in life, things that haven’t gone your way.
 This, however… all those feelings of helplessness, frustration, sadness and anger… they all come rushing forward with a vengeance to levels you never thought existed.

 From that moment on you live in a world of uncertainty.
 You’re going to lose your baby… do you have a few months, weeks… days?
 Thoughts race through your head constantly about what they’ll never get to do again or even for the first time.
 You realize that without knowing it, you’ve already experienced your last time together for certain holidays… birthdays.
 There will be no high school, no marriage, no daddy-daughter dance.

-It’s been almost 5 years since we’ve heard those words, over 4 since we said goodbye to Emily.
+It’s been almost 5 years (Edit: almost 10 today) since we’ve heard those words, over 4 since we said goodbye to Emily.
 If you think it gets easier, it doesn’t.
 Lori can tell you that I was tearing up as I write this, crying because I miss my baby girl.

 People say we’re strong because we still fight for awareness and funding for research.
 Just as we weren’t brave, we’re not strong either.
 We get up, go to work, and go on with life not because we’re strong, but because we have to.
 Our boys need us and though it’s not what we envisioned, life goes on and so must we.